AhmedKhchai/Predictive-Model-for-French-Presidential-Election/README.md

 ## [Data Sources](docs/Datasets.md)

-1. **Election Data**: Historical data from the 2017 French Presidential Election.
+1. **Election Data**: Historical data from the 2017 French Presidential Election organized by departement and constituencies (circonscriptions) as well as a twin dataset but from the 2022 French Presidential Election.
 2. **Employment Data**: The annual "Besoins en Main-d'Œuvre" (BMO) survey data for the years 2015-2022.
-This dataset contains information about recruitment needs based on industry sector and employment basin for approximately 1.9 million French establishments.
+This dataset contains information about recruitment needs based on industry sector and employment basin for approximately 1.9 million French establishments organized per each French department.
-3. **Security Data**: Data from the Service statistique ministériel de la sécurité intérieure (SSMSI) for the years 2015-2022.
-This dataset includes several statistical indicators related to crimes, offenses, violation rates, and public sentiment towards security.
+3. **Security Data**: Data from the Service statistique ministériel de la sécurité intérieure (SSMSI) for the years 2011-2022.
+This dataset includes several statistical indicators related to crimes, offenses, violation rates, and public sentiment towards security, this dataset is also organized per each French department.

 ## [Methodology](docs/Strategy.md)